Transportation

 Rail

-Nearly 45 million tons of freight to move through South Carolina annually
+Nearly 70 million tons of freight move through South Carolina annually.

 plane icon